apache/druid/docs/release-info/migr-three-value-logic.md

 Note Druid has always applied three-value logic by default to expressions.
 Therefore, queries such as `(x+y) <> ‘some value’` already exclude null values prior.

+At query time, Druid treats data from segments written with the legacy two-value logic as follows:
+- Empty strings, `''` are non-null values.
+- 0 is a non-null value.

 Follow the [Null handling tutorial](../tutorials/tutorial-sql-null.md) to learn how the default null handling works in Druid.